- Attendees must carry their badges at all times when in convention areas.

 As Aselia Con is an event created by fans of the Tales series, for fans of the Tales series, we strive to maintain and foster an atmosphere that is safe and secure for each and every attendee.
 To ensure the safety of all our attendees, guests, and staff, Aselia Con will enforce a ZERO TOLERANCE policy in regards to Disorderly Conduct and Harassment during our convention.
 Violators of either policy may have membership badges revoked immediately, without refund.
 Repeat offenders of either policy will be banned from the convention permanently.
 In extreme cases, the local authorities may also be contacted.

 As defined by Texas Penal Code: Title 9, Chapter 42, Sec.
-42.01, Disorderly Conduct occurs when: (a) A person commits an offense if (he) intentionally or knowingly:
+42.01, Disorderly Conduct occurs when: (a) A person commits an offense if (they) intentionally or knowingly: